NFL training camps opening with eye on baseball, babysitting

 Atlanta placed rookie safety Jaylinn Hawkins on the team’s reserve/COVID-19 list hours after coach Dan Quinn said all rookies had negative tests.
 Hawkins, a fourth-round pick from Cal, could have tested negative and placed on the list after exposure to the coronavirus.
 Teams are not allowed to disclose if a player is in quarantine.

-AP Pro Football Writers Dennis Waszak Jr., Josh Dubow, Dave Campbell, Arnie Stapleton and Teresa Walker, and Sports Writer Charles Odum contributed.
+AP Pro Football Writers Dennis Waszak Jr., Josh Dubow, Dave Campbell, Arnie Stapleton and Teresa Walker, and Sports Writers Charles Odum and Joe Reedy contributed.

 More AP NFL: https://apnews.com/NFL and https://twitter.com/AP_NFL